C0m3b4ck/Bookworm/README.md

 On Linux:
 1. Make a Python 3.13 virtual environment
 2. Run 'pip install -r requirements.txt'
-3. Run program
+3. Run program .py

 ## How it Works
 User can add, modify or search books in .xlsx file using Bookworm.
 Deleted books are stored into a seperate list.

+## Instructions
+Planning on making an instruction written in Markdown.

 ## Roadmap / Future Enhancements
-- adding more color themes
 - more efficient language support (not hardcoded)
 - program update system
+- QoL fixes
 ---

 If you have questions, feature requests or want to contribute, reach out to **C0m3b4ck.**